camRight/mongoose_workout/README.md

 # mongoose_workout

 This app is a workout app designed to help log and meet workout goals.
-Using mongoDB and Mongoose, coupled with a deployment on Heroku for ease of use, a user can
+Using mongoDB and Mongoose, coupled with a deployment on Heroku for ease of use, a user can view, create and track daily workouts.
+Multiple excersis in a workout can be track (even on a given day).
+If the exercise is a cardio workout, the user can keep track of the distance travelled.

 ## Technologies